OpenFero/openfero/.github/instructions/general.instructions.md

 ## Project Overview

-OpenFero is a Kubernetes-native self-healing framework that receives Alertmanager webhooks and executes remediation Jobs defined in ConfigMaps (or Operarius CRDs).
+OpenFero is a Kubernetes-native self-healing framework that receives Alertmanager webhooks and executes remediation Jobs defined in Operarius CRDs.
 It acts as a bridge between Prometheus/Alertmanager and Kubernetes Jobs.

 **Tech Stack**: